khaenare/university/README.md

-all uni inso will be placed here
+all uni info will be placed here